titola/neuropa/README.md

 I think pneumonia was caused by that system.
 I described the teeth vibration and the anomalous oscillations produced when I blow in the air.
-There is an audio recording in the section "Other oscillations obtained when the military worms point my mouth".
+There is an audio recording in the section [Other oscillations obtained when the military worms point my mouth](#other-oscillations-obtained-when-the-military-worms-point-my-mouth).
 The main resonances are a fraction of the number 32000:

 ```
 # August 27, 2021.